azavea/nasa-hyperspectral/docs/arch/v1/README.md

 ## Context

 The goal of this project is to _develop hyperspectral imagery processing pipeline_.
-While the project has reference use cases it we do not if the ultimatly they will be relevant to a potential cilent.
+While the project has two reference use cases we do not know what specific use case will ultimately be relevant to a future client.
-The overarching goal is to imporove our ability to cheaply and efficiently iterate on a number of potential use cases.
+The overarching goal is to improve our ability to cheaply and efficiently iterate on a number of potential use cases.
-As such this project seeks to develop a reference architecture that can enable us to do that.
+This project seeks to develop a reference architecture that can enable us to do that.

-Based on our work in phase 1 the proposal outlines the following taks and requirements (Part 4.
+Based on our work in phase 1 the proposal outlines the following tasks and requirements (Part 4.
 Phase II Work Plan, Develop Imagery Processing Pipeline) for that reference architecture:

 ### Develop New Scene Analysis